tjfulle/matmodlab/_sources/intro/general.txt

 * Matmodlab.Viewer, an interactive visualization tool.

-The material model simulator can be thought to drive a single material point of a finite element simulation through very specific user designed paths.
+The material model simulator can be thought to drive a single material point of a finite element simulation through specific user designed paths.
 This permits exercising material models in ways not possible in finite element calculations, desgining verification and validation tests of the material response, among others.
 Matmodlab is a small suite of tools at the developers disposal to aid in the design and implementation of material models in larger finite element host codes.
-It is also a useful tool to analysts for understanding and parameterizing a material's response to deformation.
+It is also a useful tool for analysts for understanding and parameterizing a material's response to deformation.

 About Matmodlab